The baby name Isaac combines all the gravity of a Biblical classic with an undeniable cool factor.

-Thanks to Corinne for suggesting Isaac as Name of the Day.
+Thanks to Corinne for suggesting our Baby Name of the Day.

-- Two early 19th century Americans, both called Isaac Smith, served in the US House of Representatives – one from New Jersey, one from Pennsylvania;
+- Plenty of politicians, including two Isaac Smiths elected to the US House of Representatives in the early 1800s, one from New Jersey, one from Pennsylvania.

-- 19th century inventor, Isaac Singer, he of sewing machine fame;
+- 19th century inventor, Singer, he of sewing machine fame.

-- Israeli prime ministers Yitzhak Rabin and Yitzhak Shamir;
+- Two Israeli prime ministers answered to Yitzhak, Shamir and Rabin.

 The list goes on and on.